umbraco/UmbracoDocs/Umbraco-Heartcore/API-Documentation/GraphQL/Schema-Generation/index.md

 # Schema Generation

-The GraphQL schema is generated from the Content Types, it is generated when a Content Type or a Data Type is changed.
+The GraphQL schema is generated from the Content Types upon creation, and it is generated when a Content Type or a Data Type is changed.

 The type name is the Content Type's alias in Pascal Case, e.g. a Content Type's alias is `product` it's GraphQL type name would be `Product`.